grighetto/java-driver/features/logging/README.md

 DEBUG [cluster1] [/127.0.0.1:9042] Query too slow, took 329 ms: SELECT * FROM users WHERE user_id=?;
 ```

-As you can see, actual query parameters are not logged; if you want query parameters to be printed as well, set the `com.datastax.driver.core.QueryLogger.SLOW` logger
+As you can see, actual query parameters are not logged; if you want them to be printed as well, set the `com.datastax.driver.core.QueryLogger.SLOW` logger
 to TRACE instead, e.g. with Log4J:

 ```xml